Lobeco, South Carolina

 Lobeco (pronounced luh-BEE-co) is an unincorporated community and census-designated place (CDP) located in Beaufort County, South Carolina, United States.
-Per the 2020 census, the population was 292.
+According to the 2020 census, the population was 292.

 Situated about 10 miles (12 km) north of Beaufort, it is a predominantly agricultural area that has retained its rural character.
 A small community area consisting of a library, post office, and produce market serve as an anchor for the surrounding community.
 It is served by U.S. Highway 21.
 Nearby communities include Dale, Seabrook, and Sheldon.
 Its zipcode is: 29931.

 The community name comes from an acronym of Long, Bellamy, and Company.

 Lobeco has a public library, a branch of the Beaufort County Library.